 So even if you follow all the steps on this list, and get your roof fixed under insurance, you will still have to wait until someone can come do the work.
 You are on a very long list and since you aren’t the one really paying for it you will be put into a queue that will be mostly built around making the logistics of the project as cost efficient as possible.
 The infographic should cover it but if you would like more instructions, here is a GREAT WIKI-HOW link to give you an in-depth step by step with materials needed in a nice list.

 The third step is to prepare for the insurance company, the evidence is melting and some things can always be left up to a discussion.
 If you feel that your roof has been damaged.
 Take photos!
 Get photos of the hail on your lawn, take video of the storm, get pictures of the hail.
 Make sure to use a common object like a pop can, coin, or golf ball for relative size.
 Take pictures of any debris found on the roof and communicate with your neighbours.

 Know your shingle warranty!
 There may also be ways to have the damage covered under warranty from your shingle manufacturer or the roofing contractor.
 Always keep your invoices, and receipts, and make sure you have been explained your warranty carefully as not all warranties are created equal!
 Who’s the best in the business?
 Email us!

 The fourth step is to call your insurance company, everyone has a different claims process.
-Some require to file a complain online, others over the phone or email.
-Some you have to HAND WRITE a complaint and mail it!
+Some require you to file a complaint online, others over the phone or email.
+Some you have to physically write a complaint and mail it!
 You really learn a lot about your insurance company when it comes time to make a claim.
 I am thinking we can do a blog post reviewing hail insurance policies.
 Let us know what you think of that idea in the comments section below?

 Typically the process flows like this:

-4. An estimate will be provided and what costs you will incur as a home owner.
+- An estimate will be provided and what costs you will incur as a homeowner.